What is Knowledge Base?

 )

-task1 = Task(
+task = Task(

-"Summerize the resumes",
+"Summerize the Resumes",

 context=[resume_list] # Adding Knowledge Base to the task